rivoli-ai/andy-tui/README.md

 # Andy.TUI

-A powerful declarative terminal UI framework for .NET that combines the best of Ink, Yoga, SwiftUI, and WPF.
+A declarative terminal UI framework for .NET that combines the best of Ink, Yoga, SwiftUI, and WPF.

+> ⚠️ **Early Development Warning**
+>
+> Andy.TUI is currently in active development and is **not ready for production use**.
+The library is incomplete with many features that are partially implemented or don't work correctly yet.
+APIs are subject to breaking changes without notice.
+>
+> **Known Issues:**
+> - Some layout edge cases may cause incorrect rendering
+> - Certain components have incomplete implementations
+> - Performance optimizations are ongoing
+> - Cross-platform compatibility is still being refined
+>
+> We welcome contributors and early adopters who are interested in helping shape the framework, but please be aware of its experimental nature.

 ## Overview

-Andy.TUI is a modern terminal user interface library that brings declarative UI patterns to console applications.
+Andy.TUI is a terminal user interface library that brings declarative UI patterns to console applications.
 It combines:

 - **Ink's rich component library** and developer experience
 - **Yoga's flexbox layout engine** for precise positioning
 - **SwiftUI's type safety** and declarative syntax